jranderson100/FlaskCRUDApp/README.md

 Additionally, the app meets the following requirements as laid out by the brief:

 I have used Docker containers to build and host the application

 I have built a a CI/CD pipeline using Jenkins to build and test my application, including a webhook to trigger Jenkins to build a new pipeline when I push code to my repository.

 I am using a separate database service (MySQLContainer) which features two tables, Food and Basket (in addition to a fledgling Orders table) which have a relationship

 I also tested the application using a unittest during the build stage of the Jenkins pipeline.

 I have provided the following documentation:

 Fig .
 1 -  A diagram of the container architecture of my application

 Fig. 2 - My MoSCoW chart used for planning my application

 Fig. 3. -  A user journey board featuring user stories to help design the functionality of each page

 Fig. 4 -  My Jira board used for planning my project timeline and sprints of development

 Fig. 5  - An Entity Relationship Diagram (ERD) showing the relationship between rows in my two main tables

 Fig. 6 - An ERD for next steps showing how an Orders table would be integrated into the project.

 Fig. 7 and 8 - Reports for my unittest

 Fig. 9 and 10 - My webhook functionality

--Technical description of how the app works-
+##Technical description of how the app works-

-	Setting up and creating the basket page
+###Setting up and creating the basket page

 An instance of the Flask object (called “app”) is created and its relationship to my SQL database is configured.

 The route (‘/’) is created for the landing/menu page.

     This route’s index() function then makes a request to the SQL database selecting all data from the Food table and ensures that the Basket table is empty, using a DELETE statement.